NikitaChilkoti/troubleshooting-linux-aws-project/02-setup/flask-app.md

 ## Flask App

-## What are we doing?

-In this step, we are creating a simple backend application using Python.
+### In this step, we are creating a simple backend application using Python.

-This app will:
-run on port 5000
-respond to browser requests
+This app will run on port 5000 and respond to browser requests.
 Later, Nginx will connect to this app.

+---

 ## Before that what is Flask?